-The signal power must be 10 dB larger, so minimum signal level of -130 dBm is required for a 10 dB S/N. This represents the noise and signal power levels at the antenna.
-We are then faced with the task of amplifying the signal without degrading the signal to noise ratio.
+(The factor of 1000 converts watts to milliwatts.)
+The signal power must be 10 dB greater than the noise power, so a minimum signal level of -130 dBm is required for a 10 dB S/N. This represents the noise and signal power levels at the antenna.
+We are then faced with the task of amplifying the signal without degrading the signal-to-noise ratio.